Classes and Lectures

 Intro To Quilting

-Mrs. Middleton is an excellent instructor: organized, knowledgeable, and patient with every question asked.
-I really enjoyed her class and learning about the history of embroidery, technical terminology (the lingo) and embroidery stitches I did not know how to do , but now I do.
+Mrs. Middleton is an excellent instructor: Organized, knowledgeable, and patient with every question asked.
+I really enjoyed her class and learning about the history of embroidery, technical terminology (the lingo) and embroidery stitches I did not know how to do, but now I do.
 I commend our instructor for all her hard work.
 Teaching online is harder and more time consuming (class prep and delivery) than in person.
 Karen went out of her way to buy an extra camera to assist her in the class.
-For all this she deserves a raise!

 -Jackie P